Operation Santa gives to 632nd MC

 |0

-This work, Operation Santa gives to 632nd MC [Image 1 of 3], by SGT Caitlyn Smoyer, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Operation Santa gives to 632nd MC, by SGT Caitlyn Smoyer, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT